 In some instances, you may have a rising blood alcohol level defense.
 That is a defense available to people whose tests were administered at a time when the absorption of alcohol was at its highest , after the driving had stopped and driver was going through the testing, and arrest procedure.
 The defense would then establish that at time of driving, the blood alcohol level was not higher than the legal blood alcohol level.Contact a DUI Attorney in the San Diego Area

 A DUI is a serious criminal charge that may negatively affect many aspects of your life, including your personal and professional reputation.
 If you have been arrested or charged with a first-time DUI, you should not delay in reaching out to a San Diego lawyer who can assess the circumstances of your case.
 Roseline D. Feral also represents drivers in Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista.
-To learn more about your legal rights and options, contact us online or call our office at 619-232-1010 and set up a free appointment with criminal defense lawyer Roseline D. Feral.
+To learn more about your legal rights and options, contact us online or call our office at 619-232-1010 and set up an appointment with criminal defense lawyer Roseline D. Feral.
 Alternatively, you may reach Attorney Feral directly at 619-301-1191.